Bioconductor/EuroBioc2019/docs/index.md

 ## Sponsors

-We would like to thank our sponsors for making this meeting possible.
+We would like to acknowledge the financial support of our sponsors for making this event possible.

 ### Gold sponsor